International prepaid DL envelope - Art Gallery of WA

 This DL (220mm x 110mm) International postage paid envelope features the painting Ngaturn Tingari [Wati] Tjukurrpa from the Art Gallery of Western Australia

-Each prepaid envelope is for one posting to any destination within Australia, delivered in accordance with the timetable applicable to the ordinary letter service as published by Australia Post from time to time.
+Each prepaid envelope is for one posting to any destination worldwide, delivered in accordance with the timetable applicable to the ordinary letter service as published by Australia Post from time to time.

 Please read our terms and conditions carefully before purchasing.